Skip to main content

 TermApplications AcceptedAnticipated Interview Dates

-The Oregon Supreme Court, the Oregon Court of Appeals, and the Office of the Appellate Commissioner will have externship opportunities in Spring 2025.
-Applications for this will be accepted from October 7, 2024 to November 7, 2024.
+The Oregon Supreme Court, the Oregon Court of Appeals, and the Office of the Appellate Commissioner will have externship opportunities for Summer & Fall 2025, and Spring 2026.
+Applications for these will be accepted from December 15, 2024 to February 7, 2025.
 To apply, submit an application through the CORA website administered by the National Center for State Courts:

 https://www.ncsc.org/consulting-and-research/areas-of-expertise/racial-justice/resources/workforce/cora